Sessions announces new conditions for sanctuary cities to get federal money

 "So-called sanctuary policies make all of us less safe because they intentionally undermine our laws and protect illegal aliens who have committed crimes," Sessions said in a statement.
 "These policies also encourage illegal immigration and even human trafficking by perpetuating the lie that in certain cities, illegal aliens can live outside the law. ...
 We must encourage these `sanctuary' jurisdictions to change their policies and partner with federal law enforcement to remove criminals."

-The requirements are set to apply to cities seeking grants starting in September.
+The new requirements will apply to cities seeking grants starting in September.

 Fox News' Jake Gibson and The Associated Press contributed to this report.